 Be a team player

 UBC has various guidelines, policies, and protocols that relate to communications and how we represent the university.
-Get familiar with them so that you can represent UBC in your role.
+Get familiar with them so that you can best represent UBC in your role.

 We want to communicate

 UBC is a forum for critical discussion, debate, and unbiased inquiry with a mandate to advance and disseminate knowledge.
 Effective relations with the community, particularly through dialogue, are an important element in this process.